 - Call the Social Security Administration to inform them of the death.

 - A few weeks after your loved one passes away, order copies of the deceased’s credit report and examine it for suspicious activity.
 If you find problems, contact the credit bureau right away.

 Photo: Energetic Spirit

 Teresa Ambord is a former accountant and a former Enrolled Agent with the IRS.
-Now she writes for various publications, specializing in business- to- business and personal finance articles.
+Now she writes for various publications, specializing in B2B and personal finance articles.
 She lives in rural far northern California, and is a fully owned and operated by her posse of small dogs.